IBM/BluePic/README.md

 ## Optional features to configure
 This section describes the steps to take in order to leverage Facebook authentication with App ID, Push Notifications, and Cloud Functions.

-*API endpoints in BluePic-Server are currently not protected due to dependency limitations, but they will be as soon as that functionality is availalbe with the Kitura and App ID SDKs*
+*API endpoints in BluePic-Server are currently not protected due to dependency limitations, but they will be as soon as that functionality is available with the Kitura and App ID SDKs*

 ### 1. Create an application instance on Facebook
 In order to have the app authenticate with Facebook, you must create an application instance on Facebook's website.